 - Conveying – transporting somebody to receive health care, personal care or social care (this will not include family, friends or taxi drivers)

-Making Music will continue to offer its disclosure checking service to member and non member organisations in England, Northern Ireland and Wales who are engaging people to work with vulnerable groups including children in voluntary or paid roles.
+Making Music will continue to offer its disclosure checking service to member and non member organisations in England and Wales who are engaging people to work with vulnerable groups including children in voluntary or paid roles.